This page may contain affiliate links. Learn More.

-The best way to hand pick them is wrap your hands in duct tape with the sticky side out and just press it onto the adults, nymphs or eggs and they stick right to it.
+The best way to handpick them is to wrap your hands in duct tape with the sticky side out and just press it onto the adults, nymphs or eggs and they stick right to it.
 You can do it until your tape is full and then make another “sticky glove” and start again.

-Another method for hand picking is pick and smash, this is a little much for me.
+Another method to kill squash bugs with handpicking is pick and smash, this is a little much for me.
 You can also hand pick them and throw them in a bucket of soapy water and they will die immediately.

 Many people have said if you rotate your crops, they will go away.
 I rotate every year, but in the case of the squash bug, I really think you would have to rotate to China to outrun the suckers.

 Some people have suggested planting a large variety of squash and the squash bugs will eat one kind and leave the others alone.
 I have planted 10-20 types of squash yearly and they eat it all, they eat summer squashes first, then winter, then onto the cucumbers, then the melons and finally whatever else is left in the garden.

 Prevent squash bugs

 This year I decided to do an experiment and test the numbers.
 We planted 15 kinds of squash all over the garden in different places than we planted squash last year.